Ziming-L/Classroom_Communication_Aide/README.md

 # Classroom_Communication_Aide
-This is a project for **Technology for Social Good**.
+This project was developed for the **Technology for Social Good** course during **Fall 2025**, taught by **Dr. Shameem Ahmed**.

-## Overview:
+## 📖 Overview:
 Classroom Communication Aide is a web-based tool designed to improve communication between teachers and ELL students in diverse classrooms.
 It supports features like real-time translation, speech-to-text, and customizable commands to make learning more inclusive.
-Our website about our project is on: [Classroom Communication Aide](https://classroomcommunicationaide.github.io/)
+Learn more about our project on: [Classroom Communication Aide](https://classroomcommunicationaide.github.io/)

-## Features
+## ✨ Features
 - Real-time translation for multilingual classrooms
 - Speech-to-text for accessibility
 - Teacher dashboard for managing classes and messages
 - Customizable commands for requests

-## Project Structure:
+## 🗂️ Project Structure:
 <!-- PROJECT_STRUCTURE_START -->
 ```
 ├── .github